mfedoten/dotfiles/README.md

 ## TODO
 - tmux config
-- install local files from here
+- install local files from this repo
+- fins a good substitute for default terminal
+- g bash-completion
+- jupyter execute command on startup